AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 |---|---|
 | Custom sections |You can view all the custom sections that your Workfront administrator has added to the left panel for the Projects area in your Layout Template.
 Custom sections have names that have been customized for your environment. |

-To learn how to use the left panel in the Projects area, see [Use the new left navigation panel](#use-the-new-left-navigation-panel).
+To learn how to use the left panel in the Projects area, see the section [Use the new left navigation panel](#use-the-new-left-navigation-panel) in this article.

 ### Default sections in the Timesheets area {#default-sections-in-the-timesheets-area}